 - Zero side effects observed in three clinical trials1

-Users are instructed to take 8 capsules daily (4 capsules, twice daily) 3 hours before lunch and dinner.1
+Users are instructed to take 8 capsules daily (4 capsules, twice daily) 3 hours before lunch and dinner, with Elcella indicating that this dosage may taper over time.1

 The regimen requires consistency over at least 12 weeks, with the founders suggesting it may become “a staple in your daily wellness routine”.1